ShishirShekhar/Shimato/README.md

 # Shimato

-This project is inspired from zomatao, I have tried a create a food ording website. <br>
+This project is inspired from zomato, I have tried a create a food ording website. <br>
 This website is completely responsive on all types of devices <br>
 Website => https://shishirshekhar.github.io/Shimato/ <br>